Rune (video game): Expansion and PS2 version

 The Rune multiplayer component was expanded with the 2001 release of the stand-alone expansion pack Rune: Halls of Valhalla.
-HOV adds two new modes: "Head Ball" is a variant of capture the flag with body parts standing in for flags; "Arena" is a duel-centric deathmatch mode.
+It adds two new modes: "Head Ball" is a variant of capture the flag with body parts standing in for flags; "Arena" is a duel-centric deathmatch mode.
 The developers drew inspiration from the violent sport of the Aztecs, in which the losing team of a ball game was decapitated.
 37 new maps in total are included: 20 for deathmatch, 8 for Head Ball, and 9 for Arena.
 Some of these maps were the winners of a four-week competition for fans of the game to create their own maps using the level editor.
 Sixteen new character models are available, some of them female.
 The Wren Valkyrie model is based on a fan of Rune who ended up getting hired as site director of the official Rune website.
 The soundtrack is also expanded.

 Rune: Viking Warlord is the PlayStation 2 port of Rune, released in 2001 by Take-Two Interactive.
 It contains a few extra maps and enemies, but is otherwise a straight port.
+It was released in North America on July 30, 2001 and in the United Kingdom on October 5.

 The PlayStation 2 port received "mixed" reviews according to Metacritic.
 It was criticized for inferior graphics to the original and long loading times.
 Whatever their opinion of the multiplayer on PC, critics disliked the multiplayer on PS2.
 In NextGen's October 2001 issue, Preston called it "Another disc on the already enormous heap of mediocre PS2 games."
 Dylan Parrotta of GameZone gave it 4.5 out of 10, saying, "Though I could not find a stopwatch I would say that I spent around a quarter of my time in the confines of the load screen."